Submit Your Short Film

 Entry deadline is Sunday, April 30, 2017 or until there are no more slots available – which ever comes first.
 Because we provide the screening committee’s comments, we are only able to review 1,500 entries.

 DC Shorts champions short filmmaking.
-One of the reasons we have been listed as a Moviemaker Magazine favorite year after year is because of our unique scoring and feedback system.
+One of the reasons we have been listed as a Moviemaker Magazine favorite every year since 2010 is because of our unique scoring and feedback system.
 EVERY film reviewed by DC Shorts is analyzed by at least two screeners whose evaluations are available for you to read after decisions are announced.
 This insight alone is worth every penny of our entry fee.

 That said, we know that some filmmakers have financial challenges.
 We have a unique method for obtaining a fee waiver — DC Shorts believes that if you support us (post a series of social media messages), we will support you (waive your fee.)
 Complete the online waiver application.
 Your application will be reviewed for thoroughness and thoughtfulness.
 If your application is accepted, you will be notified by email with 5 pre-written social media messages (Facebook, Twitter or Instagram) for you to send.
 After these are sent and verified, the fee waiver will be emailed.
 NOTE: We are not evaluating applications or issuing any waivers until mid-February.